-Ecosystem-based Adaptation Hazard The use of biodiversity and ecosystem services as part of an overall adaptation strategy to help people to adapt to the adverse effects of climate change.
+Severe alterations in the normal functioning of a community or a society due to hazardous physical events interacting with vulnerable social conditions, leading to widespread adverse human, material, economic, or environmental effects that require immediate emergency response to satisfy critical human needs and that may require external support for recovery (IPCC, 2014).
+Ecosystem-based Adaptation The use of biodiversity and ecosystem services as part of an overall adaptation strategy to help people to adapt to the adverse effects of climate change.
 Ecosystem-based adaptation uses the range of opportunities for the sustainable management, conservation, and restoration of ecosystems to provide services that enable people to adapt to the impacts of climate change.
 It aims to maintain and increase the resilience and reduce the vulnerability of ecosystems and people in the face of the adverse effects of climate change.
-Ecosystem-based adaptation is most appropriately integrated into broader adaptation and development strategies (Convention on Biological Diversity, 2009). trend or physical impact that may cause loss of life, injury, or other health impacts, as well as damage and loss to property, infrastructure, livelihoods, service provision, ecosystems, and environmental resources.
+Ecosystem-based adaptation is most appropriately integrated into broader adaptation and development strategies (Convention on Biological Diversity, 2009).
+Ecological Infrastructure Refers to naturally functioning ecosystems that deliver valuable services to people, such as water and climate regulation, soil formation and disaster risk reduction.
+(SANBI, 2016) Hazard The potential occurrence of a natural or human-induced physical event or trend or physical impact that may cause loss of life, injury, or other health impacts, as well as damage and loss to property, infrastructure, livelihoods, service provision, ecosystems, and environmental resources.
 (IPCC, 2014).
 Mitigation (of climate change) Mitigation (of climate change) A human intervention to reduce the sources or enhance the sinks of greenhouse gases (IPCC, 2014).
 Mitigation (of disaster risk and disaster) The lessening of the potential adverse impacts of physical hazards (including those that are human-induced) through actions that reduce hazard, exposure, and vulnerability (IPCC, 2014).
 Resilience The capacity of social, economic, and environmental systems to cope with a hazardous event or trend or disturbance, responding or reorganizing in ways that maintain their essential function, identity, and structure, while also maintaining the capacity for adaptation, learning, and transformation (IPCC, 2014).
-Sustainable development Development that meets the needs of the present without compromising the ability of future generations to meet their own needs (World Commission on Environment and Development, 1987).
+Resilient pathways (Climate) resilient pathways include strategies, choices and actions that reduce climate change and its impacts.
+Also actions to assure that effective risk management and adaptation can be implemented and sustained (IPCC, 2014) Sustainable Development that meets the needs of the present without development compromising the ability of future generations to meet their own needs (World Commission on Environment and Development, 1987).
 Vulnerability The propensity or predisposition to be adversely affected.

+The propensity or predisposition to be adversely affected.
 Vulnerability encompasses a variety of concepts and elements including sensitivity or susceptibility to harm and lack of capacity to cope and adapt (IPCC, 2014).

-Water- energy-food nexus The link between food, energy and water systems, where the use of and pressure on one can affect the other. e.g. a drought can lead to increasing food prices, or to shutting of power plants, which need water.
+Water- energy-food nexus

+The link between food, energy and water systems, where the use of and pressure on one can affect the other. e.g. a drought can lead to increasing food prices, or to shutting of power plants, which need water.